 6. Mobile operating system

-You run various applications on your smartphones.
-Have you ever wondered how you are able to run these applications on your devices?
-The credit goes to the mobile OS that makes this possible.
-It allows you to download your favorite applications that are compatible with it.
 A few of the available OS are Android by Google, iOS by Apple, Windows OS by Microsoft, Blackberry OS by Research in Motion, Tizen and Bada by Samsung, and Symbian OS by Nokia.
 Maybe, some of these names are new for you, but everyone must have heard about Android and iOS as they are the biggest mobile OS.

 Conclusion

-When the operating system comes to mind, by default, most of them think about Android, iOS, Windows, and Linux.
-In this discussion, we saw OS is more than that.
-Depending on the functionality of the devices, the OS is designed.
-Earlier, we had computers that ran without operating systems.
-It was only after the mid 20th century that the first operating system was made.
-And, since then, many operating systems are developed and will keep developing.
+It was only after the mid-20th century that the first operating system was made.
+And, since then, many operating systems have been developed and will keep developing.
 There are quite a lot of tasks that OS performs, right from processor management to error detection, which is why it will always be at the core of devices.